braziljs/eloquente-javascript/06_object.md

 {{index "shared property"}}

 Overriding properties that exist in a prototype can be a useful thing to do.
-As the rabbit teeth example shows, it can be used to express exceptional properties in instances of a more generic class of objects, while letting the nonexceptional objects simply take a standard value from their prototype.
+As the rabbit teeth example shows, overriding can be used to express exceptional properties in instances of a more generic class of objects, while letting the nonexceptional objects take a standard value from their prototype.

 {{index "toString method", "Array prototype", "Function prototype"}}

-It is also used to give the standard function and array prototypes a different `toString` method than the basic object prototype.
+Overriding is also used to give the standard function and array prototypes a different `toString` method than the basic object prototype.

 ```